MasonDevereux/masondevereux.github.io/README.md

 Artist: Mason Devereux, age 17

 I created this character as the central figure for a video game idea that I had.
 This creature lives in the center of the Earth, and one day ventures far away from home and falls down a deep pit to find themselves in the sewers of New York City.
-The enitre video game progresses as this character has to find their way home, traveling accross America through cities, farms, casinos, mountains, gas stations, hotels, and deserts.
+The enitre video game progresses as this character has to find their way home, traveling across America through cities, farms, casinos, mountains, gas stations, hotels, and deserts.

 ***